Ro5635/HolidaysAPI/README.md

 ## Test

 Mocha tests have been compleated using the bank holidays dates provided on the [UK goverment website](https://www.gov.uk/bank-holidays), these can be found in the test directory.
+All commits to the master branch are ran through the CI system, CircleCI.
+The CI system automaticaly builds on commit and runs all of the mocha tests.

 :squirrel: